Xavier1508/crypto-kingdoms-smart-contract-powered-strategy-game-web3-dapp/README.md

 # Crypto Kingdoms: The On-Chain Dominion

 Welcome to Crypto Kingdoms, a prototype for a fully on-chain Real-Time Strategy (RTS) game.
-Inspired by classics like *Rise of Kingdoms* and collaborative phenomena like *r/place*, this project explores how every player action—from mining resources to claiming land and waging war—can be represented as a transaction within a persistent, player-owned world.
+Inspired by classics like *Rise of Kingdoms* and collaborative phenomena like *r/place*, this project explores how every player action—from mining resources to claiming land and waging war, can be represented as a transaction within a persistent, player-owned world.

 This project was built as an exploration of decentralized gameplay, where each tile of land is an NFT and all assets are tokens governed by smart contracts.